abinit/abinit/doc/mkdocs-tutorials/ffield.md

 piezoelectricity, will be much more difficult to converge than the clamped ion result.

 Using the Berry phase approach it is also possible to compute the piezoelectric constant from finite difference of polarization with respect to strains.
 This can be done considering clamped ions or relaxed ions configurations.

 For this purpose, have a look at the files ~abinit/tests/tutorespfn/Input/tffield_4.in (clamped ions) and ~abinit/tests/tutorespfn/Input/tffield_5.in (relaxed ions).

+{% dialog tests/tutorespfn/Input/tffield_4.in tests/tutorespfn/Input/tffield_5.in %}

 Notice how in the relaxed ion case, the input file includes [[ionmov]]=2 and [[optcell]]=0, in order to relax the ion positions at fixed cell geometry.
 These calculations should give the following final results (obtained by taking finite difference expressions of the strains for different electric fields)